Lukakva/chip-8.js/README.md

 | Timers | 2 internal 60Hz timers
 | Screen | 64x32 @ 60FPS

+This codebase tries to make a good use of Uint8Array and Uint16Array classes in JavaScript.
+Tries.

 # Keyboard

 The webpage comes with a UI hex keyboard like so: